 Brokerage firms don’t pay us any kickbacks.
 They don’t pay us any soft dollars – money generated from trading commissions that could be used for research.
 We pay for all our outside research from our pockets.
 We can access Wall Street research on Schwab’s or TD Ameritrade’s websites (which we rarely use), but this research is available to all institutions independent of trading volume.
 More importantly, if they stopped providing this research to us (we are not even sure they can turn it off just to us), the commissions and fees you pay to them would not change.

 We don’t buy mutual funds for clients; but even if we did, they still wouldn’t pay us anything to invest in them.

-Incentives are very important.
+Incentives are very important – as long as they’re the right ones.
 When we analyze stocks, we spend a lot of time looking at management incentives.
 We love companies whose management owns a lot of stock in the business it runs (for instance, Softbank’s CEO, Masayoshi Son, owns more than 20% of Softbank).
 We know that significant insider ownership will not protect us from human misjudgment, but it will shield us from even more dangerous indifference, which in the corporate world is usually expressed as capital misallocation (bad, expensive, dilutive acquisitions, for instance).